saleor/saleor/docs/customization/extensions.rst

                     {
                         "name": "Username or account",
                         "value": "",
-                        "type": ConfigurationTypeField.STRING,
-                        "help_text": "Provide user or account details",
-                        "label": pgettext_lazy("Plugin label", "Username or account"),
                     },
                     {
                         "name": "Password or license",
                         "value": "",
-                        "type": ConfigurationTypeField.STRING,
-                        "help_text": "Provide password or license details",
-                        "label": pgettext_lazy("Plugin label", "Password or license"),
                     },
                 ]
             }
             return defaults

-``ExtensionManager`` will use these data to create default configuration in DB which will be served by API.
+``ExtensionManager`` will use this data to create default configuration in DB which will be served by API.

-By using graphQL queries -  ``pluginConfigurations`` and ``pluginConfiguration`` user will be able to list all enabled plugins.
+By using GraphQL queries -  ``pluginConfigurations`` and ``pluginConfiguration`` user will be able to list all enabled plugins.
 Mutation ``pluginConfigurationUpdate`` will allow the user to active/disable and update configuration fields like ``API keys`` for a  given plugin.